sofiaarenas/JetpackCat/README.md

 sarenas@udel.edu

 # Pitch
 In this game, "Jetpack Cat", the player controls a cat equipped with a powerful jetpack.
 The game features endless vertical scrolling, and the higher the cat climbs, the more challenging and diverse the obstacles become.
-As players navigate the game, they'll encounter a variety of menacing monsters – scary dogs of different sizes and temperaments.
+As players navigate the game, they'll encounter a variety of menacing monsters – scary bats of different sizes and temperaments.
 The goal?
 Collect as many yarn balls as possible while dodging the monsters.
 # Phase 1
 - [x] The cat exists on the screen
 - [x] Implement control using the mouse key